 Cosigning a Loan

-Not everybody can obtain credit.
-In particular, young people—who may have limited credit and employment history—sometimes find it difficult to obtain a loan from a financial institution.
-Since credit is so important to many people who are trying to purchase a home or a car for the first time, or to finance a college education, parents, grandparents, other relatives, and friends often want to help their loved one get a start in life.
-They may be asked to cosign a loan that a financial institution won’t make to the main borrower alone.
+Not everyone can access credit when they need it.
+In particular, younger people—who may have limited employment or credit report history—sometimes find it difficult to obtain a loan from a financial institution.
+Since credit can be important to people who are trying to purchase a home or car, or finance a college education, parents, grandparents, other relatives, and even friends may be asked to cosign a loan that the lender won’t make to the main borrower alone.

 When you cosign a loan, you become legally obligated to repay the loan if the borrower doesn’t pay it.
-Even if the borrower has the best intentions to meet his or her obligations under the loan, unpredictable things can happen to derail these plans, such as a loss of employment, inability to find a job, divorce, or unexpected illness.
-Most cosigners believe at the outset that the borrower will be able to repay the loan on his or her own.
+Most cosigners believe when they sign the papers that the borrower will be able to repay the loan on his or her own.
+But even if the borrower has the best intentions to meet his or her obligations under the loan, unpredictable things can happen to derail these plans, such as a loss of employment, inability to find a job, divorce, or unexpected illness.

-- If the borrower does not pay, you may be forced to repay the whole amount of the loan, plus interest and any late fees that have accrued.
-With most cosigned loans, the lender need not pursue the main borrower first, but can request payment from the cosigner any time there is a missed payment.
+- If the borrower does not repay the loan, you may be forced to repay the whole amount of the loan, plus interest and any late fees that have accrued.
+With most cosigned loans, the lender is not required to pursue the main borrower first, but can request payment from the cosigner any time there is a missed payment.

 - Your credit can be impaired.
-If the borrower defaults, the lender will probably report this to the credit bureaus, which could lower your credit score.
 Even if the borrower only experiences temporary financial troubles and misses just a payment or two, then cures the loan and comes current, this payment history may affect the cosigner’s credit, making it harder or more expensive to refinance his or her own mortgage or obtain other credit.
+If the borrower defaults, the lender will probably report this to the credit bureaus, which could substantially lower your credit score.